fbpx

 There are two types of developmental support to consider for your child:

-• Neuro-development activities that will help them improve their motor skills and body awareness
+• Neuro-developmental activities that will help them improve their motor skills and body awareness

 • Study skills tutoring to help them learn how to learn, so that they can thrive, even in traditional teaching environments.